 Employees and Consultants must notify their direct supervisor of any actual or potential conflict of interest situation.
 The direct supervisor will advise the Human Resources Manager or the relevant VP, who in turn will consult with the CEO and the General Counsel to provide a considered and confidential response.

-Insider Trading Prohibited.
 No Employee or Consultant of the Company can buy or sell shares or other securities of a business, or give advice thereon, if he or she has access by reason of his or her professional activities with the Company to any non-public information about that business.
 Trading by Employees and Consultants of the Company securities, including the exercise of stock options, is permitted only in accordance with the Code, Form of Insider Trading and Confidentiality Policy Statement, as well as applicable laws and rules promulgated by the U.S. Securities and Exchange Commission and NASDAQ.

 The Company recognizes intellectual property rights as well as proprietary confidential information (collectively “IP”) as a central shareholder value.
 Employees and Consultants shall take appropriate action to preserve and enhance the Company’s IP and respect the IP rights of other persons and entities.

-Non-Disclosure Requirements.
 The written employment and retention agreements with all Employees and Consultants shall contain provisions regarding the non-disclosure and non-use of proprietary and/or confidential information received by such Employee and Consultants during the term of the relationship with the Company.
 Compliance with these provisions is mandatory.

 The Company strives, on a personal level, to treat each individual with dignity, consideration and respect.
-The Company has no tolerance fordiscrimination or harassment.
+The Company has no tolerance for discrimination or harassment.
+The Company complies with all relevant local Laws and Regulations with regards to discrimination and harassment and provides its employees with all necessary information.
 All employment decisions are to be made without regard to race, color, age, gender, sexual orientation, religion, marital status, pregnancy, national origin/ancestry, citizenship, physical/mental disability, military status or any other basis prohibited by law.
 For purposes of this Code, harassment includes slurs and any other offensive remarks, jokes and other verbal, graphic, or physical conduct that could create an intimidating, hostile or offensive work environment.
 In addition to the above, “sexual harassment” includes unwelcome sexual advances, requests for sexual favors, and other visual, verbal, electronic, or physical conduct of a sexual nature.

 Use, sale, possession, purchase or transfer of alcohol, or illegal drugs on Company premises, in Company vehicles or during work hours is prohibited, with the exception of alcohol consumption at company-sponsored functions that are approved by the management.